The Best Dog Muzzles in 2020

 2. BronzeDog Wire Basket

 This lightweight muzzle is made out of stainless steel with soft leather padding on the parts that touch the dog.
 It has an adjustable leather strap that securely holds the muzzle in place.
 The thin open design of the muzzle keeps the dog from biting but doesn’t stop the dog from breathing, panting, licking its nose, being able to take treats, or even drinking.
-It is designed for large dogs with a typically shaped muzzle, like dobermans and German shepherds.
+It is designed for large dogs with a typical shape for dobermans and German shepherds.

 - Excellent ventilation and allows the dog to freely breathe, pant, take treats, and even drink water